All Episodes

 They're leaving California.

-They're gonna leave all of these liberal states and all of these liberal cities.
+They're going to leave all of these liberal states and all of these liberal cities, Chicago too, Illinois as well.

 And then the tax revenue of these states are going to plummet.

-If you think a billion dollar cut to the NYPD is where it ends, I would argue that's where it begins.
+If you think a billion-dollar cut to the NYPD is where it ends, I would argue that's where it begins.

-I know that I've told my kids you're not getting a trust fund from dad because life is meant to be lived.
+I know that I've told my kids, you're not getting a trust fund from dad because life is meant to be lived.

 I don't believe you give people everything.